 You can ask a support person or your doctor to complete or submit the application on your behalf.

-If you are granted a residency exemption, you may choose to seek access to voluntary assisted dying.
-You need to meet all other requirements under the law.
-If you would like to be connected to a doctor to access voluntary assisted dying you should speak to your usual treating team.
+If you would like to be connected to a doctor to access voluntary assisted dying, you should speak to your usual treating team.
 You can also contact the NSW Voluntary Assisted Dying Care Navigator Service.

 Every step of the NSW voluntary assisted dying process must occur in NSW.
 You and your doctor both need to be physically in NSW for each step.
 This also applies if you are in a border region outside NSW and you receive a residency exemption.

-If you are not granted a residency exemption, you will not be eligible to access to voluntary assisted dying in NSW until you:
+If you are not granted a residency exemption, you will not be eligible to access voluntary assisted dying in NSW until you:

-In all cases you should talk to your doctor about other care and support available to you, including palliative care.
+In all cases, you should talk to your doctor about other care and support available to you, including palliative care.

 Ask your doctor or contact the NSW Voluntary Assisted Dying Care Navigator Service if you have any questions about the application process.